AmrDeveloper/Tank/MODULES.md

 ## Native Functions in Tank

 ### String module :
-- len : take string and return length of it
+- strLength : take string and return length of it
 - charAt : take string and index and return char in this index from string

-### Scan module :
+### Scanner module :
-- scanString : scan string and return it
+- scanString    : Scan one string
-- scanNumber : scan number and return it as double
+- scanLine      : Scan one line
-- toUpperCase : return same string but in upper case
+- scanDouble    : Scan double
-- toLowerCase : return same string but in lower case
+- scanInt       : scan integer

 ### Time module :
 - time : return current system time